 One of my favorite parts of being a woodworker, aside from bringing in a five-figure income, is that I can take on projects around the house to improve our lives.
-When we moved to our new home last year, we realized that the backyard had great southern exposure that would be perfect for growing our own vegetables.
+When we moved to our new home last year, we realized that our backyard in Central Oregon had great southern exposure that would be perfect for growing our own vegetables.
 After the previous four years on a property surrounded by huge fir trees, we were stoked to set up a real garden again.

 After a few months of research, I decided on building cedar and corrugated metal raised garden beds on one side of the house.
 I love this design because they help keep costs down by using less wood, they sit at 25″ tall, which means no bending over the garden to weed or tend to vegetables, and they are deep enough to handle even the longest carrot varieties we can throw at them.

 Building Your Own Corrugated Metal Raised Garden Beds

 Building your own metal raised garden beds is a super easy process that can easily transform your garden space in a matter of hours.
 We love these planters as they can easily be scaled up or down in size and height to match any space’s needs.

 It may seem daunting at first to cut the corrugated metal (I was a bit nervous too!), but with a decent pair of tin snips, you can quickly cut the metal down to size.

 If you’d like a detailed set of instructions and measurements, we have plans for purchase at our Etsy shop.

 Materials Needed to Build Metal Raised Garden Beds